Mental Health and the Equality Act

 Mental health is one of the most common disabilities according to UK government statistics and yet poor mental health is not often considered as a “disability” by the general population.
 In accordance with the Equality Act 2010 employers must not discriminate against a person with poor mental health and must consider making reasonable adjustments to accommodate a person with poor mental health.
 But what does that mean in practice?

-This free webinar will include contributions from:
+This free webinar included contributions from:

-Who’s it for?
+Who was it for?

 Bring a guest!